elunna/nerfhack-changelog/README.md

 * Cavemen's gods sometimes don't respond to prayer.
 If you have abused your alignment, there is a 10% chance of being ignored (Sporkhack/SlashTHEM/EvilHack)
 * Cavemen start with really low intelligence.
 As a result, they are incapable of reading scrolls, spellbooks, or other legible items until reaching 6 INT.
 They also cannot write Elbereth until they increase their INT.
 * Instead of the standard crowning gift, cavemen always receive Giantslayer (EvilHack)
+* Cavemen are now restricted in pointy weapon skills like dagger and polearms.
+They also lose attack and matter skills, but can gain basic in riding and shields.

 **Caveman quest updates:**
 * The caveman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (SlashTHEM)